Graduate cap decoration mistaken for explosive

 WEST MIAMI-DADE, Fla.
-(WSVN/CNN) - Besides being done with school, one of the most exciting parts of graduating college is decorating your cap, traditionally called a mortar board.
+(WSVN/CNN) — Besides being done with school, one of the most exciting parts of graduating college for a lot of students is decorating your cap, traditionally called a mortar board.

 A graduate was forced to give up his cap after police thought the decoration looked suspicious.
 (Source: @CANACONDA/WSVN/CNN)